genesys/bold360-mobile-docs-android/docs/quick_start.md

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
+- TOC
 {:toc}

 ---

-Use this Quick Start guide to get you up and running with the knowledge of fast integrating chat to your application.
+Use this Quick Start guide to get you up and running with a working AI or live chat hosted by your App.

 ## System Requirements
-{: .d-inline-block }

 * Java 8 or higher.
 * Gradle 5.3.6 or higher.